rendy-it/ticket-lifecycle/README.md

 - Go Back to your Azure resource group page.
 - Make sure your VMs are on “Stop” status if you are not going to use them right away.
 This way you will not be charged while they are not in use.
 - Also, make sure your VMs are on “Stop” status if you are not going to use them right away.
 This way you will not be charged while they are not in use.
-- To conclude, we have successfully configured osTicket inside our Windows Virtual Machine that is being resourced by the Azure cloud infrastructure.
+- To conclude, we were able to create tickets from an end user’s perspective.
+Then we were able to go and solve those tickets through the Helpdesk Agents perspective.
+Both from an admin role and a support role.

 </p>